 But what is uric acid?
 Let us define first.

 Uric acid is an important substance in the kidneys that functions as your body’s antioxidant.
 It also helps maintain and regulate your blood vessels and other internal organs.
-Moreover, the uric acid is in charge with the excretory processes in your body through urine and stool.
+Moreover, the uric acid is in charge of the excretory processes in your body through urine and stool.

 Image Credit: Wikimedia